 The kids lunchbox is $18 which seems very expensive, but the lunchboxes cost $14 from the gift shop plus you get a kids sandwich (normally $4), a piece of fruit and a LEGO biscuit (normally $2.50).
 So if you’re wanting to take home the LEGO lunchbox anyway the kids lunchbox deal is better value for money.

-The cafe tables can be noisy and crowded so I suggest you eat in the ‘chill out’ area beside the Duplo slide and play area, which is mainly enclosed and quiet.
+The cafe tables can be noisy and crowded so I suggest you eat in the quiet ‘chill out’ area beside the Duplo Farm Adventure play area.

 Also note there are no water taps around – the cafe sells bottled water or better still BYO a filled bottle.
-I refilled mine in the toilets.
+I refill mine in the toilets.